mutisyag/ozone/doc/workflow.md

 Secretariat shall be warned by the ORS when a version in _Processing_ has become _superseded_.

-A version in _Data Entry_ cannot become superseded.
+A version in _Data Entry_ can only become superseded when the Secretariat must continue tha data entry started by the Reporter, thus creating a new version.

 It is preferred for this to be a flag instead of a state, as it makes the the state transitions and their logic much easier to follow.